The Official WebSite of David Saks - Online Since 1999

 Roll, Lynx, roll away the stone.

-The tedious search is over and there's nothing of value in that empty space.
+There's nothing of value in that empty space.

 Because of your exaggerated opinion of your importance